 When you meet with us for a Needs and Options Review, we will ask you about your lifestyle, about what brings you comfort and excitement.
-Lisa Bixler, a Certified Aging-in-Place Specialist and Principal of LKB Architecture, believes it’s important for our 55+ clients to consider not only the logistics but also the feelings involved in creating a new home.
+As a Certified Aging-in-Place Specialist and the Principal of LKB Architecture, I believe it’s important for our 55+ clients to consider not only the logistics but also the feelings involved in creating a new home.

 The theme in senior residential centers is often community connection.
 However, some people prefer to stay connected with their current friends and family, rather than meet a whole new group.
 You may or may not want to stay in your current house.
 We can help you with all of these scenarios.

 We understand what makes a house or apartment a home, and that there are choices.